List of The Lion King (franchise) characters: Speedy

-Speedy (voiced by Corey Burton doing a Bing Crosby impression) is a talking and singing grayish/bluish snail with a shiny red shell and a yellow fedora.
+Speedy (voiced by Corey Burton) is a grayish/bluish snail with a shiny red shell and a yellow fedora.
 Timon and Pumbaa plan to eat him at first, but his ability to speak and sing and his bon viveur, good-humored attitude get him to become friends with them.
 Timon gives him the name "Speedy" because he thinks that it would be a brilliant incongruity.
-Speedy frequently finds himself in danger, such as becoming a French gourmet snail by Culinary Quint and an earring out of his shell by a married couple, as well as getting captured by a seagull as he returns to his home.
+Speedy frequently finds himself in danger, such as becoming a French gourmet snail by Quint and an earring out of his shell by a married couple, as well as getting captured by a seagull as he returns to his home.
 In these situations, Speedy is rather helpless and relies on Timon and Pumbaa to save his life.

-In "The Man from J.U.N.G.L.E.", Speedy is revealed to be a superhero called Super Duper Hero X after Timon and Pumbaa were captured by his arch-nemesis, Chromosome Quint.
-The seagull that has been capturing Speedy also turns out to be an aircraft controlled by Chromosome Quint.
+In "The Man from J.U.N.G.L.E.", Speedy is revealed to be a superhero called Super Duper Hero X after Timon and Pumbaa were captured by Quint.
+The seagull that has been capturing Speedy also turns out to be an aircraft controlled by Quint.
 Speedy also makes a non-speaking cameo appearance in the episode "Washington Applesauce".

 Fred

 Fred (voiced by S. Scott Bullock) is a meerkat who was Timon's best friend back at the meerkat colony.
 He is a practical joker, employing such gags as the hand buzzer, the squirting flower and the whoopee cushion.
 He also loved Timon's hyena jokes.
 When Fred visits, he pulls more practical jokes on Timon and Pumbaa, such as impersonating Timon's mother or impersonating a Billy Goat guard.
 Timon and Pumbaa, however, don't find Fred's jokes very funny and they often overpower him.
 Aside from pulling practical jokes, Fred enjoys doing all sorts of activities, such as playing Turtle Tennis and Fishing for Flamingos.
 He also mentions that he and Timon have always gone Bowling for Buzzards, a sport which Timon would later share and play with Pumbaa, including the time they found Simba lying in the desert.

 At the meerkat colony, Fred's duty was to guard the Duke Meerkat's castle.
 However, on the day the Duke left the colony, he snuck away to get a snack and convinced Timon that it was now his chance to go on a date with Princess Tatiana, knowing that Timon had a massive crush on her.
 When the Duke banished Timon from the colony after a cobra infiltrated the colony and kidnapped the princess, Fred's new duty was to guard the back gate, which indicates that he has been demoted for failing to protect the castle.

-A meerkat who looks and sounds strikingly similar to Fred (minus the red nose and buck teeth) briefly appears in The Lion King 1½, at the end of the song "Digga Tunnah".